 A dog’s ability to boost our well-being makes them great therapy animals.
 They can enrich lives and provide necessary assistance as well as unwavering love and support.
 Emotional support dogs (other animals as well) are beneficial to people who suffer from severe mental health disorders.
 They are companion animals that provide therapeutic support, unconditional love, and comfort to those in need.
 These animals are not required to receive specialized training or perform certain tasks for a disability, however, they do need to be house trained and well behaved around other people and animals… obviously.

 Darcy is registered with Pets As Therapy and with her very gentle nature, Darcy helps people with a fear of dogs to overcome the fear by gentle introduction.
 In addition, she has visited a number of primary schools to engage with pupils who are reluctant readers.
-The children bring a book of their choice and read to her.
+The children bring a book of their choice and read it to her.
 She loves the children and particularly the treats they give her.
 Darcy has also helped children enduring a period of bereavement to manage their grief by being available for 1:1 time.
 She is very intuitive and responds to children in such a loving manner.
 Finally, she has visited special schools and has had a remarkable impact on autistic children.
 She is a very special dog and turned 10 this year.
 Her visits have reduced but she is available when needed.